Learn why culturally competent engagement and support is key to sustaining a pool of Black, Indigenous, and Latinx foster and adoptive families.

 It can be hard to know where to start with this difficult work.
 Here are some concrete actions to take to become more culturally responsive in your work with resource families.

-- Learn from others in the field.
+• Learn from others in the field.
 Many leaders in the field are grappling with how to improve their practice in recruiting and supporting families of color.
-The AdoptUSKids Minority Professional Leadership Development (MPLD) program has seen many graduates take on this challenge.
-Review how these leaders took action in Georgia, Florida, California, and Washington.
-Could you take similar steps at your agency?
+Reach out to colleagues, such as those at the National Center for Diligent Recruitment.

 Leaning in to difficult feedback